 Later that day, I call the contractor back.
 "You said you were waiting for a permit ... are you sure about that?
 The county says no one has applied for one."
 She takes my number, says she'll check with her boss and get back to me.
 She calls back quite soon: her boss says yes, they definitely applied for a permit.
 I say the county evidently didn't get the application.
 She says maybe it was a traffic control permit instead.
 I say we talked to them too, they didn't get a permit application either.
 Hmm, she says.
 They'll look into this and get back to me.
 Maybe she can get me the permit number.

 Meanwhile.
 Dave is looking into DSL.
 The news isn't good -- Dish wants a 2-year commitment, while the only local provider we can find seems to have gone out of business -- they don't answer their phone or email, there's no office address listed on their site (just a PO Box), and the office address Google has for them looks long abandoned.

 Dave stumbles on a phone number for CenturyLink DSL.
 Their deal isn't too unreasonable, and they say they can mail us a modem and it should arrive Friday.
 We sign up.
-We don't know whether any of the phone jacks in the house actually work, but it's worth a try.
+We don't know whether any of the phone jacks in the house actually work (we've been using our cellphones), but it's worth a try.